 “Fermina…..I have waited for this opportunity for more than half a century, to repeat to you once again my vow of eternal fidelity and everlasting love.”

-Content Note: The main character has hundreds of affairs with women and there are disturbing passages in how women are treated/discussed.
+Content Note: The main character has hundreds of affairs with women, and there are disturbing passages about how women are treated/discussed.

 #6 Clockwork Prince by Cassandra Clare